isomerpages/moe-sengkangsec/_character-and-citizenship-ed/Sexuality Education.md

 **<font size=5>Overview of Seng Kang Secondary School's Sexuality Education Programme for 2022
 </font>**<br>

 4. Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) for more information on the scope of Sexuality Education in the school curriculum. <font size=6>(LINK DOESNT WORK)</font>
+You may click [here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.

 5. The subjects that incorporate topics on sexuality include:<br>
 a.
 Science<br>